 According to the report, Q4 2015 heralded a period of consolidation in the hospitality sector, with no major new announcements but steady progress made towards the launch of two new developments in early 2016.
 The Rotana Downtown in central Manama, along with Wyndham Grand at Bahrain Bay will add a further 509 rooms to the 5-star hotel stock.

 CBRE said that with the retail and hospitality sectors rapidly approaching saturation point and the commercial office market still labouring amid weak demand, the residential sector may present opportunities for investors to leverage key advantages that Bahrain enjoys over other GCC markets.

 According to the recently published InterNations Expat Insider Survey 2015, Bahrain ranked highest of The Gulf countries for lifestyle, cost of living and education, at 17th globally ahead of the UAE, 19th and Oman, 24th.

 Mayes said: “If you also consider that real estate costs per square metre for apartments in Bahrain average $2,072 and $5,037 in the UAE and that transaction costs are significantly lower in Bahrain, a case can be made for the residential sector offering potential investment opportunities.”

 The commercial office market continues to face stiff challenges with downside risks again appearing on the horizon, the report added.

 It said the oil price slump is likely to lead to consolidation of space requirements in the hydrocarbon sector, with the real potential for current expansion plans to be sidelined.

-Budgets to fund Ministry office projects may also be affected by the widely discussed cuts in short to medium term government spending.For all the latest real estate news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+Budgets to fund Ministry office projects may also be affected by the widely discussed cuts in short to medium term government spending.real estate news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.